 2. Measure the flours by weight

-Using a digital scale to measure the flours by weight will yield the best results in this recipe.
+Using a digital kitchen scale to measure the flours by weight will yield the best results in this recipe.
 Measuring by cup is not quite as accurate as using weight measurements.
 This will make certain your bread comes out soft and fluffy!
 Check out my baking masterclass for more info about this.

 3. Let the batter rise only until it reaches the top of the pan